 Accounting for all money for which the Student Government is responsible, keep a permanent file and make monthly reports to the Student Senate on its current financial status.

-The publishing of a report that shall be distributed to all members of the divisions of the Student Government Association and the faculty advisors based on request.
+The publishing of a report that shall be distributed to all branches of the Student Government Association and the faculty advisors based on request.

 Section 6.
 The duties of the Communications Director shall be as follows:

-Provide a marketing plan for the upcoming SGA term
+Provide a marketing plan for the upcoming SGA term.

-Create written and digital content to keep students informed of efforts from the Student Government Association
+Create written and digital content to keep students informed of efforts from the Student Government Association.

-Maintain SGA social media pages
+Maintain SGA social media pages.

 Section 7.
 The duties of the Diversity & Inclusion Advocate shall be as follows:

-Communicate with University Departments and Registered Student Organizations to guarantee equitable opportunity for all students
+Communicate with University Departments and Registered Student Organizations to guarantee equitable opportunity for all students.

-Responsible for promoting a safe and welcoming campus for all students at the University of North Alabama
+Responsible for promoting a safe and welcoming campus for all students at the University of North Alabama.

 Section 7.
-Qualifications for the Student Government officers shall be as follows:
+Qualifications for the Student Government executive branch shall be as follows:

 Acquisition and maintenance of a GPA of 2.75 or higher.